Nixes/PageScraper/README.md

 # PageScraper
 This project aims to be able to robustly grab the main article contents from any content heavy page.
 This was integrated with my other RSS reader PHP script.

-The basic assumption behind the algorithm is that the article/content heavy portion of any site is likly to also be the largest cluster of <p> tags in the document.
+The basic assumption behind the algorithm is that the article/content heavy portion of any site is likely to also be the largest cluster of <p> tags in the document.

 The algorithm can be sumarised as follows: